 Scenario #2: Getting pre-approved for a variable-rate mortgage

 If you do get pre-approved for a variable-rate mortgage, keep in mind that the rate isn’t guaranteed if the prime rate increases.
 What’s guaranteed is your discount to the prime rate if the lender reduces the discount for all borrowers.

 We’ll look at one example of how much more you’ll have to pay if the prime rate changes while you’re in the middle of buying a home.
-Today’s prime rate is 2.70%.
-If the discount is prime minus 0.65%, your rate will be 2.05% (2.70%-0.65%).
-Taking the same mortgage from the previous example but at a 2.05% rate, your monthly mortgage payments will be $2,129.
+Today’s prime rate is 3.2%.
+If the discount is prime minus 0.45%, your rate will be 2.75% (3.2%-0.45%).
+Using the same purchase and down payment example above but at a 2.75% rate, your monthly mortgage payment will be $2,303.

 Unfortunately, if the prime rate rises, you can’t do anything about it with a variable-rate mortgage.
-However, since you did get pre-approved, you do save money because the discount dropped to prime minus 0.35%.
-If you didn’t get pre-approved, your mortgage rate would have been 2.65% (3%-0.35%) and your monthly mortgage payment would have been $2,277.
-Over five years, that adds up to $4,440 in savings.
+However, since you were pre-approved, you do save money because the discount dropped to prime minus 0.15%.
+If you didn’t get pre-approved, your mortgage rate will be 3.55% (3.7%-0.15%) and your monthly mortgage payment will be $2,510.

 The bottom line